Current Outreach and Mission Opportunities

 Helping Hands Weekend Food Program

 As a member of the Shandon Cluster of Churches, St. John’s lends a helping hand to 50 students at neighboring Hand Middle School.
-This program provides backpacks of food each week during the school year for children who have been identified as homeless or in transition between homes.
-This is considered St. John’s signature project.
+This program provides backpacks of food each week during the school year to needy Hand Middle School students.
+This is considered St. John’s signature project and donations may be made via the church website by selecting "Helping Hands Backpack Program" from the drop-down menu.
 The program is supported in the Servant Ministry Budget and through donations.
 Parishioners volunteer each week to pack and deliver the backpacks to Hand Middle School.

 Millennium Development Goals